FG Releases Shortlist for NSCDC, Immigration, Fire Service CBT

 The programme, he explained, aligns with Section 10(1b) of the Nigerian Oil and Gas Industry Content Development Act, which prioritises Nigerians for training and employment opportunities within the sector.

-FG launches new online portal to provide free loans
+FG launches new online free loans portal

 The programme, powered by the Nigerian Consumer Credit Corporation (CrediCorp), is part of a broader move to transform Nigeria’s credit culture and financially empower the next generation.